nicodewet/asp-dotnet-zero-timing-gitpitch/PITCHME.md

 - Better to have a successful monolith than a failed nanoservices architecture
 - Splitting up a well built monolith a good problem to have
-- Never forget conways law
+- Never forget conways law & value to the end user

 ---